Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

 * Therefore it is always better to review edges more likely to be positive first.

+## Edge Augmentation
+* There are many types of edges augmentation
+    * d-diameter augmentation
+    * k-vertex-connected augmentation
+    * k-edge-connected augmentation

 ## Augmentation K-edge-connected:
 * Add a minimum number of edges such that a graph is k-connected.
 * Polynomial time for unweighted case.